Rainymy/CodeXView/README.md

 ## License

-All prebuilt binaries included in this project (located in the `prebuilds/` folder) are distributed under the MIT License.
-The full license text is available in the [`LICENSE`](./prebuild/win32-x64/LICENSE) file.
+All prebuilt binaries included in this project (located in the `parsers/<language>` folder) are distributed under the MIT License.
+The corresponding license text can be found in the `./parsers/<language>/LICENSE` file.

 By using this software, you agree to the terms of the MIT License.